 vor-tex (vôrtks) n. pl. vor·tex·es or vor·ti·ces (-t-sz) 1.
 A spiral motion of fluid within a limited area, especially a whirling mass of water or air that sucks everything near it toward its center.
 2. A place or situation regarded as drawing into its center all that surrounds it.

 The Golden Eagle Pilothouse

 In 1935 the Eagle Packet Co. remodeled the Wm.
 GARIG and rechristened her the GOLDEN EAGLE, the last overnight passenger vessel wooden hull on the Mississippi, Ohio Rivers and tributaries.
-In June, 1941 the GOLDEN EAGLE ran aground on Tower Island and sank.
+On May 18, 1947 the GOLDEN EAGLE ran aground on Tower Island and sank.
 Ruth Ferris salvaged the pilot house and moved it to the playground of the school where she taught young John Hartford among others.

 Eventually the GOLDEN EAGLE's pilot house was proudly on display at the Missouri Historical Society in the Jefferson Memorial, St. Louis for many years UNTIL a change in administration put it in storage.
 The excuse given was that the pilot house was NOT AUTHENTIC ENOUGH (?!) and would not be put back on display.